adlnet/xAPI-Spec/xAPI-About.md

 Understanding how a single Activity (as uniquely identified by its IRI) is defined and described is a key concept in xAPI.
 Figure 2 shows this process.
 An Activity (as a part of a Statement) has metadata properties that may be populated within the Statement itself.
 This is done in the Statement's Activity Definition.
-The Id of each Activity is an IRI which also could have metadata located at where it resolves to.
-Any metadata where the IRI resolves is under the control of the Metadata Provider.
+The Id of each Activity is an IRI which also could have metadata located at the resolution location of the IRI.
+Any metadata where the IRI resolves is under the control of the Metadata
+Provider.
 The Metadata Provider is also responsible for making sure the IRI is permanent and resolves correctly.

 Any metadata located at where the IRI resolves is the authoritative source of metadata, and could be used to populate the LRS's canonical version of the Activity's metadata (LRS's Activity Definition) as a preference to what it receives from Statements.